EUROVISION SONG CONTEST BRITISH WINNERS

 Well, it seems like an age since the United Kingdom (Royaume-Uni) last won at Eurovision doesn't it?
-We came last yet again in 2019, and, in fact, it was in 1997 when Katrina and the Waves grabbed a whopping 227 points with Love Shine A Light.
+We came last yet again in 2019, and, in fact, the last time we won was in 1997, when Katrina and the Waves grabbed a whopping 227 points with Love Shine A Light.
 I still much prefer the band's upbeat 80s hit Walking On Sunshine, though.

 I'm going to take a look back at all of the UK winners on this page, and that shouldn't take that long as there have only been five of them since we first entered in 1957.
 Despite this, Britain used to do very well in the contest, and before 1998 we had only one entry finish outside the Top 10.
 During this period we finished in 2nd place fifteen times.

 1967 - Sandie Shaw - Puppet on a String

 The first UK winner came from the bare-footed pop princess Sandie Shaw, who's thirteenth single release also topped the UK singles chart for three weeks from April 17th 1967.
 My Mum actually bought the single and I played it many times during my 70s childhood - I still remember that pink PYE record label.

 The following year's entry, Congratulations by Cliff Richard, came in second place.

 French Pye/Vogue EP - four tracks - Puppet on a String - Tell The Boys - I Don't Need Anything - Keep in Touch

 1969 - Lulu - Boom Bang-a-Bang